ibm-watson-data-lab/spark.samples/notebook/README.md

 This repository contains sample that show you how get the most out of IBM Analytics for Apache Spark.
 You may run these notebooks in a locally set up notebook environment (i.e., [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)) or through the [IBM Data Science Expereince (DSX)](http://datascience.ibm.com/).

+## Service Credentials

+Some of the notebooks require credentials to various services (e.g., Twitter API, Watson Tone Analyzer, etc.).
+Instructions for provisioning these services and getting credentials are outlined here: [Set Up Services and Get Credentials](https://github.com/ibm-cds-labs/spark.samples/blob/master/notebook/Get%20Service%20Credentials%20for%20Twitter%20Sentiment%20with%20Watson%20TA%20and%20PI.md)

 ## Running a notebook in DSX

 More info and detailed instruction for DSX can be found its [documentation](http://datascience.ibm.com/docs/content/getting-started/get-started.html).